Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Chargers stats and trends

-- Los Angeles has played 11 games, with five wins against the spread.
+- In Los Angeles' 11 games this season, it has five wins against the spread.

-- This year, the Chargers won ATS in their only game as an underdog of 3.5 points or more.
+- This season, the Chargers won ATS in their only game as an underdog of 3.5 points or more.

-- Los Angeles has hit the over in 36.4% of its opportunities this season (four times in 11 games with a set point total).
+- Los Angeles' games this year have gone over the total in four out of 11 opportunities (36.4%).

-- This season the Chargers have 12 turnovers, two fewer than the Bengals have takeaways (14).
+- The Chargers have 12 giveaways this season, while the Bengals have 14 takeaways.

 Home and road insights

-- Cincinnati has two wins against the spread, and is 3-2 overall, at home this year.
+- Cincinnati has covered the spread twice at home, and is 3-2 overall there, this season.

-- The Bengals have one win ATS (1-1) as 3.5-point favorites or more at home.
+- At home, the Bengals have one win ATS (1-1) as 3.5-point favorites or greater.

-- This year, in five home games, Cincinnati has gone over the total three times.
+- In three of five home games this season, Cincinnati has hit the over.

-- This year on the road, Los Angeles is 3-2 against the spread and 3-2 overall.
+- This season away from home, Los Angeles is 3-2 against the spread and 3-2 overall.

-- This season, in five road games, Los Angeles has hit the over once.
+- In five away games this season, Los Angeles has gone over the total once.

 - The average total in Chargers away games this season is 49.5 points, 1.0 fewer than this outing's over/under (50.5).